 Practica and internships are the culminating experience in counseling education, preparing students to apply classroom learning to real world concerns.
 Success in these courses is a requirement for graduation.
-Some placement sites require certain types of health and other screening in order to protect their vulnerable populations.
-Criminal background and drug screening may be required within 30 days of placement in some facilities.
-All screenings are the student’s responsibility; the Program Coordinator can assist in identifying practicum/internship sites.
+The Program Coordinator or Clinical Coordinator can assist in identifying practicum/internship sites.
+Some placement sites require health or drug screenings and/or criminal background checks.
+All screenings are the student’s responsibility.

 Transfer of Graduate Credit

-Caldwell College will accept the transfer of six credits of graduate work in counseling, or a closely related field, provided the credits were completed within five years of the student’s graduate registration at Caldwell College.
+Caldwell University may accept the transfer of six credits of graduate work in counseling, or a closely related field, provided the credits were completed within five years of the student’s graduate registration at Caldwell University.
 Official transcripts of previous graduate work as well as the catalog description of each course must be submitted for review at the time of application.
-Approval of transfer credit is based on course content and grade earned in the course.
+Approval of transfer credit is based on course content and the grade earned in the course.
 Each request for transfer credit will be reviewed by the Program Coordinator.

 STATEMENT OF OUTCOMES ASSESSMENT

 Students who complete this M.A. in Counseling with School Counseling Specialization must demonstrate professional aptitude and an ability to integrate theory and practice by completing a nine-credit supervised counseling practicum and internship experience, working in a school setting.
 The academic capstone of the program is a two-part comprehensive exam in the form of a case study.
 A written treatment plan for an assigned counseling case is submitted to two readers.
 If the case study is found acceptable, the student is invited to an oral defense with a committee of faculty members.
 In general, students should be able to demonstrate the following in the comprehensive exam: